wsperat/forest-fire/README.md

 1. give the library a feature matrix and target
 2. let `Table` decide how to represent the data
 3. call the unified `train(...)` entrypoint
-4. use `predict(...)`
+4. use `predict(...)` on raw inference data
+5. optionally call `optimize_inference(...)` when scoring is performance-critical
-5. serialize the result to the JSON IR when you need a portable artifact
+6. serialize the result to the JSON IR when you need a portable artifact

-That is why the API is organized around `Table`, `train`, `predict`, and `serialize`, rather than around many learner-specific classes.
+That is why the API is organized around `Table`, `train`, `predict`, `optimize_inference`, and `serialize`, rather than around many learner-specific classes.

 ## Training interface